 Offshore subcontractors provide services that are performed by workers located in offshore countries, regardless of whether the workers are employees of American or foreign companies.
-Subcontractors that are considered offshore can be either American-owned companies with certain portions of their operations performed outside the United States or foreign-owned companies with their operations performed outside the United States.
+Subcontractors that are considered offshore can be either American-owned companies with certain portions of their operations performed outside the United States or foreign-owned companies with their operations performed outside the United States

-40. If I am a provider, how do I notify Medical Mutual if I utilize an offshore entity?
+40. How do Providers notify Medical Mutual that they utilize an offshore entity?

-Please complete and sign the Provider FDR Offshore Attestation and return it to us.
-The Offshore Attestation can be obtained by contacting your Provider Contracting Manager or at MedMutual.com/For-Providers/First-Tier-Downstream-or-Related-Entities.aspx.
+Please complete the Provider FDR Offshore Attestation, sign, and return it to Medical Mutual.
+The Offshore Attestation can be obtained by contacting your Contracting Network Manager or found at www.MedMutual.com/FDRProvider